ashutoshmjain/gita/src/bhagvadGitaLanding.md

   </div>
 </div>

 Bhagavad Gita is the first scribed source of `Karmyoga` - first `Smriti`.
-The general English translation of word  `Smriti` is memory, though the word has a specific meaning when used in context of Vaidik culture.
+The literal translation of word  `Smriti` is "memory", though the word has a specific meaning when used in context of Vaidik Science.

 <div style="padding-left:40px;font-size:0.9em;">